 Converting a JPG, PNG, and TIFF image to Excel with Docparser is simple and can be done in three simple steps:

-- Sign-in To Docparser And Upload Your File – If you a Docparser subscriber, use your login to sign in or else sign up for Docparser’s 14 day free trial and log into Docparser.
+- Sign-in To Docparser And Upload Your File – If you a Docparser subscriber, use your login to sign in – otherwise sign up for a free account and log into Docparser.
 Once you are logged in, create a document parser by selecting the type of document you want to parse.
 Docparser remembers the settings you decide once and if you parse the same kind of documents with similar formats, you can do so in batches.
 After this, upload the scanned image that you need to convert to excel.

 - Create Your Parsing Rules – Docparser’s parsing rules let you decide what data you want to extract and how.
 Docparser comes with sliders and a free selection tool that can be easily moved.
 With the help of these sliders and selection tool, you decide which rows and columns you need to extract into your excel sheet.
 Not just that, Docparser also has many filters for table data.
 You decide if you need any filters such as merging rows or adding a new column etc.

 - Preview And Download – After you create your parsing rules, Docparser will do the rest for you.
 You exit the parser and Docparser will show you a preview of the extracted data.
 If you are happy with what you see, you click on download link and Docparser will give you a download link from where you can download your final excel sheet.

 For any problems, access our knowledgebase.